Gavin-Roche/learning_python/Basic_projects/README.md

 # Basic Concept Demonstrations
 This folder contains small-scale test programs designed to demonstrate fundamental programming concepts.
-Some were created under strict assignment constraints, limiting complexity and optimization to the bare minimum required, while others were written independently for personal learning and experimentation.
+Some were created in a classroom setting while others were written independently for personal learning and experimentation.